misterj05/OpenVR-SpaceCalibrator/README.md

 ### Calibration outside VR

-You can calibrate without using the dashboard overlay by unminimizing Space Calibrator after opening SteamVR (it starts minimized).
+You can calibrate without using the dashboard overlay by unminimizing Space Calibrator after opening SteamVR.
 This is required if you're calibrating for a lone HMD without any devices in its tracking system.

-### Compiling your own build

-Open `OpenVR-SpaceCalibrator.sln` in Visual Studio 2017 and build.
-There are no external dependencies.

 ### The math